EraldCaka/durazzo/README.md

 ## CRUD Operations

-Durazzo makes it easy to work with your database through, interfaces or raw SQL queries.
+Durazzo makes it easy to work with your database through interfaces or raw SQL queries.
 Here are the common operations:

 ### Create